gsemet/pipenv-to-requirements/README.rst

   its dependencies won't be installed, even if you use ``Pipfile``)

-(*): for the moment, I recommend to generate at least ``requirements.txt`` (without version freeze) for the libraries using PBR that you publish on Pypi.
-Remember PBR automatically synchronize the content of `requirements.txt` found at the root of a package with `setup.py` of this package.
+(*): for the moment, I recommend to generate at least ``requirements.txt`` (without version freeze) for the libraries using PBR that you publish on Pypi, and commit this file into your git history.
+Remember PBR automatically synchronize the content of `requirements.txt` found at the root of your package with the `install_requires` section of your package's `setup.py`.
-This allows automatic installation of the very dependencies of your package.
+This allows the automatic installation of the all production dependencies when "pip-installing" your package .

-Without this file, your package will be installed by ``pip``, but its dependencies will be ignored.
+Without this file, your package would still be installed by ``pip``, but without its own dependencies.
 Support in PBR may be added in the future (see this `this patch <https://review.openstack.org/#/c/524436/>`_ ).